PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

 \section{Method}

 The goal of our end-to-end autonomous driving model, shown in \cref{fig:main}, is to generate the best future trajectory of the ego-vehicle from raw camera data.
+We use only the current time-step camera and the ego vehicle’s status (velocity, acceleration, and navigation commands) as an input.
+Our model outputs: 8-waypoint trajectory over 4 sec at 2 Hz, with each waypoint defined by x, y, and heading.
 Camera only feature extraction, detailed in \cref{sec:visual}, is a base for the conditional denoising diffusion planner, described in \cref{sec:diff}.
 We detail and justify our design choices in \cref{sec:design} and the main objective and auxiliary tasks are discussed in \cref{sec:loss}.